It´s raining! Will the class be cancelled today?

 T1/T3 has been raised / there is an amber / red rain / thunderstorm warning, will the class be cancelled now?

-Even in these conditions are effecting parts of HK, in other areas the weather may still be fine for playing soccer.
-We follow the HK Observatory very closely, and together with our coaches who are at the venue we decide around 1 hour before the class if it is safe for the class to go ahead.
-We will send you an SMS around 1 hour before the class if it has been cancelled.
+When these conditions affect parts of HK, in other areas the weather may still be fine for playing soccer.
+We follow the HK Observatory very closely, and together with our coaches who are at the venue we decide if it is safe for the class to go ahead.
+We will send you an SMS around 1 hour before the class if it is cancelled.